Ang Lee: Early life and education

-In 1985, Lee's NYU thesis drew attention from the William Morris Agency, the talent and literary agency that later represented Lee.
-At first, though, WMA found Lee few opportunities, and Lee remained unemployed for six years.
-During this time, he was a full-time house-husband, while his wife Jane Lin, a molecular biologist, was the sole breadwinner for the family of four.
-This arrangement put enormous pressure on the couple, but with Lin's support and understanding, Lee did not abandon his career in film but continued to generate new ideas from movies and performances.
-He also wrote several screenplays during this time.
+After graduating from NYU in 1985, Lee struggled to find work despite interest from the William Morris Agency, spending several years unemployed while continuing to write screenplays with his wife's support.

 In 1990, Lee submitted two screenplays, Pushing Hands and The Wedding Banquet, to a competition sponsored by Government Information Office of R.O.C., and they came in first and second, respectively.
 The winning screenplays brought Lee to the attention of Hsu Li-kong (徐立功 (Xú Lìgōng)), a recently promoted senior manager in a major studio who had a strong interest in Lee's unique style and freshness.
 Hsu, a first-time producer, invited Lee to direct Pushing Hands, a full-length feature that debuted in 1991.